 \subsection{Dataset: MM-COVID}

 The data for our analysis is sourced from a publicly available repository on GitHub \cite{li_mm-covid_2020}.
-This repository provides an extensive COVID-19 dataset that consists of \num{8825} source news claims and their corresponding engagement on X. Initially, the repository gathers these news claims and their veracity verdicts from reputable third-party fact-checking organizations worldwide, including Snopes and Poynter, as well as official health websites.
-To keep the quantity of the source claims in each language, the repository filters six languages: English, Spanish, Portuguese, Hindi, French, and Italian, which enables a broad and diverse examination of misinformation across linguistic and cultural contexts.
+This repository provides an extensive COVID-19 dataset that consists of \num{8825} source news claims and their corresponding engagement on X. Initially, the repository gathers these news claims and their veracity verdicts from popular third-party fact-checking organizations worldwide, including Snopes and Poynter, as well as official health websites.
+To keep the quantity of the source claims in each language, the repository filters six languages: English, Spanish, Portuguese, Hindi, French, and Italian.
+This enables a broad and diverse examination of misinformation across linguistic and cultural contexts.
 Subsequently, online posts that explicitly reference these news sources are collected from X through its advanced search API.
-Notably, the news sources in the dataset are linked to the original news URLs.
-However, due to the diverse range of news items collected from various languages and web pages, precisely parsing the original news pages and obtaining their content is challenging.
+Notably, while the news sources in the dataset are linked to the original news URLs, precisely parsing the original news pages and obtaining their content is challenging due to the diverse range of news items collected from various languages and web pages.
 Instead, the dataset provides news claims, representing the main opinions and topics.